chadfurman/tumblr-template-sass/README.md

 ```

 Gulp will end with a watch task, recompiling the templates and sass files when you edit them.

+*note, if the HTML task does not start, please restart your gulpfile*

 All assets are compiled into the build directory in the root of the cloned repository.

  - copy the contents of build/theme.tumblr to the theme's HTML editor